magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 Here we attached to the `mouseover` event an anonymous function doing the same thing we tested above.

 Go to the form.
-You'll see a new `Click to calculate` help message be added to the form each time you enter the button area like in the following figure.
+You'll see a new `Click to calculate` help message being added to the form each time you enter the button area like in the following figure:

 ![Shopping calculator][5]

 So far, so good.
-We now need to remove the help message each time mouse pointer exits the button area.
+We now need to remove the help message each time the mouse pointer exits the button area again.

-## Mouse out event
+## Mouseout event

 Thankfully, the `domina.events` namespace supports the `mouseout` event as well.

-The `domina.core` namespace even offers the `destroy!` function to permanently delete a DOM element and all its children all together.
+The `domina.core` namespace even offers the `destroy!` function to permanently delete a DOM element and all its children altogether.

-Go back to the bREPL and ask for the `destroy!` docstring.
+Go back to the bREPL and ask for the `destroy!` docstring:

 ```clj
 cljs.user> (doc dom/destroy!)